markand/imgup/CONTRIBUTE.md

 Create your patch
 -----------------

-Usually, when you create a patch, you should have your own copy of imgpaster in your directory.
+Usually, when you create a patch, you should have your own copy of imgup in your directory.

-The following steps assumes that you have already cloned the imgpaster repository somewhere.
+The following steps assumes that you have already cloned the imgup repository somewhere.

 Note: the recommended way is to create one unique revision.